Camping in the Pyrénées-Orientales

 For a truly unique experience, plan your van trip during the months of May, where you'll be able to explore the department in complete tranquility, while enjoying swimming in the Mediterranean sea.
 Avoid the months of July and August if you're not a fan of high heat and crowds.

-The Pyrénées-Orientales promise to be a one-of-a-kind experience for any roadtripper, vanlifer, and camping enthusiast out there!
+The Pyrénées-Orientales promises to be a one-of-a-kind experience for any roadtripper, vanlifer, and camping enthusiast out there!
 With beautiful beaches, preserved nature and rich history, this department offers something for everyone.

 To learn more about HomeCamper campsites and private motorhome areas, visit our homepage.